Dairy Farming in Wisconsin: Part 2 - Milking Cows

 Dairy Farming During My Life

 My initial experience with dairy farming came when my parents started farming in 1954.
-As a boy and teenager, I helped my folks with both milking by hand and later by machine.
-After I went away to college after graduating from high school, I lost contact with dairy cattle and milking for many years.
+As a boy and teenager, I helped my folks with both milkings by hand and later by machine.
+After I went away to college after graduating from high school, I lost contact with dairy cattle and milking cows for many years.
 It was just during the second week in October of 2012 that my interest in dairy farming was rekindled.
 This happened during a one week visit to my sister Pat and brother-in-law Donnie's farm in northeastern Wisconsin.
 In some ways, this was like a scene out of "Back to the Future."
 Dairy farming, however, has changed in the years since 1954.
-This hub will first show how milking has changed in the past 50 years.
+This article will first show how milking has changed in the past 50 years.
 Drawing on Pat and Donnie's situation, it will also illustrate problems faced by small dairy farmers today.

 Early Experiences with Dairy Farming

 1. Renting the Charlie Davis Farm